uol-library/spacefinder-ui/_includes/pages/terms.md

 #### 4.1

-Where you are providing material (‘Contribution’) as a member of staff or a student of the University or otherwise employed by or contracted to the University to provide such a Contribution the University will generally own this content in accordance with the <a href="http://www.leeds.ac.uk/secretariat/documents/ipr_policy.pdf">University’s Policy on Intellectual Property Rights (PDF)</a>.
+Where you are providing material (‘Contribution’) as a member of staff or a student of the University or otherwise employed by or contracted to the University to provide such a Contribution the University will generally own this content in accordance with the <a target="external" href="http://www.leeds.ac.uk/secretariat/documents/ipr_policy.pdf">University’s Policy on Intellectual Property Rights (PDF)</a>.
 None of the Terms in this section below supersede any part of that Policy.

 #### 4.2